 NO REPLY – 1

-Previously when I reached out to someone and they wouldn’t reply, I used to think thoughts like:
+Previously, when I reached out to someone and they didn’t reply, I used to think thoughts like:

-‘’They probably think my podcast audience is not large enough so they don’t want to waste their time.’’
+‘’They probably think my podcast audience is not large enough, so they don’t want to waste their time.’’
+(My podcast is not good enough for them.)

 Now, on the other hand, when I get a no or there’s no reply, I move on because I know that whether someone is going to say yes or no isn’t something that I’m responsible for.